 The effects of mixing LSD and alcohol are unpleasant, and use of the two substances together can cause unpleasant effects.
 If you or someone you care about abuses both LSD and alcohol on a regular basis, please contact our 24-hour hotline to find out more about rehabilitation for patients who are addicted to LSD and alcohol.

 - Crack Cocaine

 - Bath Salts

-Main Effects of Using Both LSD and Alcohol
+Main Effects of Using Both Acid and Alcohol

 Regardless of the potential for psychological abuse of LSD, it is far less addictive than alcohol.
 There is always a possibility that an individual who abuses both substances will stop using LSD and alcohol together after he or she experiences the nausea and vomiting that comprise the main effects of mixing LSD and alcohol.